resonatehq/blog/blog/2024-10-22-transparent-batching-with-the-resonate-python-sdk/index.md

 <!--SNIPEND-->

-The example above shows that you don't have to curate custom logic to manage batch sizes or to determine when to write the batches.
+The example above shows that batching happens transparently in the background.
-The SDK handles that for you.
+The SDK handles the coordination of otherwise concurrent executions on a platform level and you still get to write concurrent, non-coordinated code.

+:::tip Configure batch size

-In fact, if you want to ensure a maximum batch size, you need only supply that when registering the handler:
+If you want to ensure a maximum batch size, you need only supply that when registering the handler:

 ```python
 resonate.register_command_handler(InsertUser, _batch_handler, maxlen=1000)
 ```

-:::tip Working code example

-You can find this working batching code example in Resonate's [examples-py respository](https://github.com/resonatehq/examples-py/features/batching).

 :::